BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 8.5 Participation and Attendance

 Meetings will be announced well in advance via email sent by the Executive Director.
 It is the responsibility of each Board Member to confirm his/her planned attendance well in advance of the meeting, and to specify if attendance will be in person or via teleconference and/or the extenuating circumstances that precludes attendance at the upcoming board meeting.
-For those requiring financial support for travel/accommodations to personally attend a meeting, advanced notice is also essential.
+For individuals requiring financial support for travel costs for in-person attendance, a) reimbursement will be limited to the standard IRS automobile mileage rate with tolls or actual public transportation cost and, if necessary, overnight accommodations at the New York lodging rate established by the General Service Administration and b) for budgetary purposes, requests for reimbursement must be discussed and approved by the Executive Director in advance of a given meeting and c) receipts must be submitted within fourteen (14) days of the completion of travel.

-Any board member who fails to attend, either in person or via teleconference, more than two (2) of the previous four (4) board meetings shall be deemed to have resigned from the Board of Directors.
+Any board member who fails to attend, either in person or via teleconference of more than two (2) of the previous four (4) board meetings and/or the annual board retreat, without advanced notification, shall be deemed to have resigned from the Board of Directors.
 The resulting vacancy shall then be filled for the unexpired term as provided for in Article 8.4.

 8.6 Meetings of the Board of Directors

-8.6.1 There shall be at least four (4) regular meetings of the Board of Directors during each fiscal program year.
+8.6.1 There shall be four board meetings and a board retreat of the Board of Directors during each fiscal program year.
 These meetings shall be held on the dates and at the time and place(s) to be determined in advance by the Board of Directors.

 8.6.2 A special meeting of the Board of Directors may be called by the President or upon a petition to the President signed by any seven (7) members of the Board of Directors stating the need for such a special meeting.
 No action may be taken at a special meeting of the Board of Directors which was not previously included on the agenda for the special meeting.